abhinavabcd/AllSparkRT/README.md

 Allspark Realtime server:-   Scalable multinode realtime messaging router.
 Chatting/ realtime messaging / gaming server.
 Simple and powerful just keep starting nodes to scale.

-#Core concepts:
+##Core concepts:
 1. Node: Every server , device on the network  is a node , which must have an unique node id.
 2. Connection:  represents from_node_id  , to_node_id , which is basically edge on the graph.
 Each of these edge has an id 'connection_id' and has a send queue , where the messages to be sent are put into(sending queues on both sides).
 3. You can create connections to nodes if they have addresses.
 4: Client: client can have multiple nodes.
 Just like you have a computer, mobile , etc .
 5. Session: basically a group of nodes together are inside a session.
+6. Software loadbalanced.

-#The Mechanics:
+##The Mechanics:
 We have a graph of nodes/connections.

 - There are nodes everywhere that are connected to each other.
 Each node must have an unique id.
 In real sense, every device of a user has a unique node_id, and so is every server.